Conditionals

-What are conditionals?
+What are conditionals in English grammar?
 Sometimes we call them 'if clauses'.
-They describe a result of something that might happen (in the present or future) / or might have happened but didn't (in the past) .
+They describe the result of something that might happen (in the present or future) or might have happened but didn't (in the past) .
+They are made using different English verb tenses.

 - The Zero Conditional: